etingof/pysnmp/docs/source/examples/hlapi/v1arch/asyncore/sync/contents.rst

 =========================

-This chapter illustrates various uses of the synchronous high-level programming interface to some of Standard SNMP Applications, along the lines of `RFC1905 <https://tools.ietf.org/html/rfc1905>`_.
+This chapter illustrates various uses of the synchronous high-level programming interface to client-side SNMP entities along the lines of `RFC1905 <https://tools.ietf.org/html/rfc1905>`_.

 .. note:: The following examples involve creating Python iterator,